rflocfloc/sciprogexams/README.md

 # Scientific Programming Exams

-An exam database of the course Scientific Programming for DataScience and Quantitative and Computational Biology (University of Trento)
+An exam database of the course Scientific Programming for Data Science and Quantitative and Computational Biology (University of Trento)

 ## How to